What is the Practice to Policy® Health Awards Programme?

 - The ability to generate insights, evidence and learning for the wider healthcare community

-Applications should as much as possible align with the 2019 topic criteria.
-However, this will not have as heavy a weighting as with projects submitted for the main awards programme, as the projects to be replicated are winners from previous application cycles who had different eligibility criteria.
+Applications should as much as possible align with the topic criteria for that year.
+However, this will not have as heavy weighting as with projects submitted for the main awards programme, as the projects to be replicated are winners from previous application cycles who had different eligibility criteria.

 Do all the same guidance and rules apply with replicated projects?